KananAhalpara/Scalleywags-Revenge/README.md

 # Scalleywags-Revenge
 Web Design Assignment-Saclleywags Revenge- Algonquin College

+Your site is ready to be published at https://kananahalpara.github.io/Scalleywags-Revenge/.

+ASSIGNMENT : AS FOLLOWS :

 Goal : Re-create the New Photoshop Mock-up as closely as possible!
 Create the entire HTML/CSS one-page site using only the PSD for reference.

 Guidelines